Online Resource Hub

 Will I need to download media files?

-Downloading media files is not required for every class but is a component of some online classes.
-Media files can usually be loaded and played within Schoology, but most are downloadable if that is desired.
+Downloading media files is not required for every course but is a component of some online courses.
+In most cases, media is embedded directly into the course.

 How fast does my internet connection need to be?